Porsche Macan 95B.1 (2014-2017)

 Turbo 3.6 WLS

-Because of market positioning reasons (compared to Cayenne Turbo), the Macan Turbo 3.6 was initially launched with 294 kW which was less than in the 911 Turbo 3.6 in 1995.
-Then, in September 2016, the Macan Turbo 3.6 with powerkit (WLS, WerksLeistungsSteigerung, factory powerkit), was introduced.
+Because of the market positioning reasons (compared to the Cayenne Turbo), the Macan Turbo 3.6 was initially launched with only 294 kW.
+Considering a 911 with similar size turbo engine in 1995 had more power, the engine in the Macan Turbo 3.6 is clearly held back from its real potential.
+In September 2016, the Macan Turbo 3.6 with factory powerkit (WerksLeistungsSteigerung, WLS), was introduced.
 It got 324 kW, which is a 10% rise, but still mild power from a 3.6-litre engine in 2016.
-Macan Turbo WLS is equipped with the Performance Package which has 390 mm (+30 mm) front brake discs (on the rear axle all the Macans have old-school Audi brakes), GTS suspension (0.6"/15 mm lowered steel springs or 0.4"/10 mm lowered air suspension), Sport Chrono package and exhaust system with sporty sound.
+Macan Turbo WLS was equipped with the Performance Package which had 390 mm (+30 mm) front brake discs (on the rear axle all the Macans have old-school Audi brakes), GTS suspension (0.6"/15 mm lowered steel springs or 0.4"/10 mm lowered air suspension), Sport Chrono package and exhaust system with sporty sound.

 Article © James Herne / Stuttcars.com